 Fiscal Policy Framework#

 The Public Finance Act 1989 requires the New Zealand Government to be transparent in both its short- and long-term fiscal objectives and to maintain prudent debt levels.
-The current and recent Governments have shown a strong commitment to prudent fiscal management.

 The Public Finance Act stipulates the Treasury must publish economic and fiscal forecasts twice a year.
 These occur at the time of the mid-year Budget (Budget Economic and Fiscal Update - BEFU) and at the end of the calendar year (Half Year Economic and Fiscal Update - HYEFU).
 The Treasury must also provide a Pre-election Economic and Fiscal Update (PREFU) prior to general elections, which occur at least every three years.
 The forecasts extend for four years beyond the current fiscal year ie, “the forecast period”.